Introduction

 Sometimes the adversary in a dream is a known person.
 The Bible places strong emphasis on relationships—both the sin that fractures them and the call to pursue peace.
 A dream of fighting another may symbolically surface unresolved conflict, the need to set boundaries, or a divine prompting toward confession, forgiveness, or measured confrontation.
 Scripture urges believers to seek reconciliation where possible and to act with wisdom where harm persists.

-Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee;
+23Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee; 24Leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.

-From whence come wars and fightings among you? come they not hence, even of your lusts that war in your members?
+1From whence come wars and fightings among you? come they not hence, even of your lusts that war in your members?
+2Ye lust, and have not: ye kill, and desire to have, and cannot obtain: ye fight and war, yet ye have not, because ye ask not.

 4) Testing, Refinement, and Preparation